SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/mikroe_accel5_bma400/README.md

 ## Hardware Connection ##

-The Accel 5 Click board can just be "clicked" into its place.
-Be sure that the board's 45-degree corner matches the Explorer Kit's 45-degree white line.
-Just be sure that the click board is configured into SPI-mode by the resistors and not into I2C-mode.
+The Accel 5 Click board supports MikroBus; therefore, it can connect easily to the MikroBus header of the BGM220P Explorer Kit.
+Be sure that the 45-degree corner of the board matches the 45-degree white line of the Explorer Kit.

 ![board](image/hardware_connection.png)